Wage/Hour Disputes

 If the employee works particularly long shifts, then he or she may be entitled to additional meal and rest breaks.
 If the employer calls, texts, or comes into the break room to ask questions or ask the employee to clock back in early, it is a violation of the employee’s rights.

-Employers who do not comply with California’s meal and rest break law are subject to penalties.
-Employees may be entitled to recover the equivalent of two days of wages for every workday in the past three years when California labor laws were violated.
+Employers who do not comply with California’s meal and rest break laws may be subject to statutory penalties.
+In certain circumstances, employees may be entitled to recover additional compensation for each workday a violation occurred, as provided under California law.

 Speaking up about your employer violating California labor laws is a daunting task.
 Fortunately, it is a task that you don’t have to undertake alone.
-At Lipeles Law Group, our employment law attorneys know how to help workers build a case and gather evidence to prove it.
+At Lipeles Law Group, our employment law attorneys can assist workers in evaluating their claims and gathering relevant evidence.
 Contact us to find out how we can help you with your wage and hour dispute.